informalsystems/cosmos.nix/docs/adrs/adr-001-E2E-testing.md

 I think that we should look into two approaches to testing:

-1. A manual testing setup that allows the user to bring their own relayer implementation and spins up chains for them
+1. A manual testing setup that allows the user to bring their own relayer implementation and spin up pre-packaged chains.
 2. An automated testing harness that can allow users to declaratively configure IBC enabled chains, and a relayer of their choice, and run a series of tests.